-And, yeah, it is personal.
-And I feel like it is communal, because people seeing that-- freedom begets freedom.
 And I think that world really importantly on social media lends itself really well to that, because we're engaging with each other.
 And once you encounter a work that has been freeing for somebody, you can tell.
 That energy reaches you wherever you are through the screen.
 And so, there's a spiritual component as well that I haven't even found the language for.
 So I might turn to you all for that part of it.
 But, yeah, that's how the digital comes into play in my work so far.
 Yeah.

-MARISA Yeah, I guess I'm just all over the place in thinking about it.
+Yeah, I guess I'm just all over the place in thinking about it.
 Thinking about the digital, thinking about, as Amir put it, the freedoms that it makes possible.
 In my work, I also have to think about the unfreedoms that it also upholds, right.
 That's the hard thing about digital stuff.
 Right, Amir, it's so beautiful the way you framed it, of thinking about freedom begets freedom.
 But that freedom that begets freedom is, by default, in certain ways like a powerful process.
 Right, like the digital in certain ways or digital spaces, digital platforms, in some ways are the opposite of freedom.
 They're deeply constrained.